jsfehler/renpy-encyclopaedia/docs/user_guide/02-scope/01-global-vs-local.rst

 ===========================

 Generally, you'll want your Encyclopaedia to retain state.
-State in this context refers to the viewed and locked status of an EncEntry in an Encyclopaedia.
+State in this context refers to the viewed and locked status of an EncEntry.
 Your Encyclopaedia can be configured to retain state independent of saved games (globally) or retain state inside a saved game (locally).

 Global Encyclopaedia